 Carolyn Nielsen, 2005

 Associate Professor.
-B.S., Journalism, Cal Poly, San Luis Obispo; M.S., Journalism, Northwestern University; PhD Candidate, Communication, University of Washington.
+B.S., Journalism, Cal Poly, San Luis Obispo; M.S., Journalism, Northwestern University; PhD, Communication, University of Washington.
 Carolyn worked in print journalism for a decade.
 She was a newspaper reporter and editorial page editor for The Bellingham Herald and a reporter for The (Riverside) Press-Enterprise, The San Francisco Examiner (correspondent) and other daily newspapers.
 Her work has received Society of Professional Journalists awards for criminal justice reporting, investigative reporting and health/environment reporting.
 She has been named, with colleague Sheila Webb, as an Arthur W. Page Center for Integrity in Public Communication Legacy Scholar for their work in teaching media ethics.
 Her research focuses on newsroom sociology and on news media coverage of racial issues and representations of immigration in an emerging digital news environment.
 Email: Carolyn.Nielsen@wwu.edu

 Peggy Watt, 2004